The problem

 You slow down before a dense paragraph, speed up during admin work, pause for a call, then restart.
 Those changes should feel like desktop commands, not like operating a separate device.

 Paceora helps when speed control is a workflow problem on a supported model.
-It will not fix mechanical speed faults, unsafe belt behavior, or unsupported hardware.
+It cannot repair mechanical speed faults, unsafe belt behavior, or unsupported hardware.

 Best next step